zzxwill/oss/intl.en-US/Utilities/ossfs/FAQ.md

     ```
     ps aux | grep supervisor  # should be able to see the supervisor Process
     ps aux | grep ossfs #  should be able to see ossfs Process
-    kill -9 ossfs  # Kill ossfs process, the supervisor should restart it, do not use killall, because killall sends sigterm, the process Exits normally, and the Supervisor no longer reruns ossfs.
+    kill -9 ossfs  # Kill ossfs process, the supervisor must restart it, do not use killall, because killall sends sigterm, the process Exits normally, and the Supervisor no longer reruns ossfs.
     ps aux | grep ossfs # should be able to see ossfs Process
     ```